kubernetes/website/content/en/docs/setup/independent/create-cluster-kubeadm.md

 - For more information about `kubeadm init` arguments, see [the kubeadm reference guide.](/docs/reference/setup-tools/kubeadm/kubeadm/)
 - For a complete list of configuration options, see [the configuration file documentation.](/docs/reference/setup-tools/kubeadm/kubeadm-init/#config-file)
-- To customise control plane components, including optional IPv6 assignment to liveness probe for control plane components and etcd server, you provide extra arguments to each component.
+- To customize control plane components, including optional IPv6 assignment to liveness probe for control plane components and etcd server, provide extra arguments to each component.
 See  as documented [here](/docs/admin/kubeadm#custom-args).
 - To run `kubeadm init` again, you must first [tear down the cluster](#tear-down).
 - If you join a node with a different architecture to your cluster, you should create a separate Deployment or DaemonSet for `kube-proxy` and `kube-dns` on the node.
 This is because the Docker images for these